Consumer Rights Act

 Which terms can’t be challenged?

-Some terms can’t be challenged, in particular terms that set out what you are buying and how much it will cost.
+Some contact terms can’t be challenged under the Regulations, in particular terms that set out what you are buying and how much it will cost.

-So you can’t argue a term that sets out how much you will pay for goods or services is unfair if you find you could have got the same thing much cheaper elsewhere.
+So if you entered into a contract prior to October 2015, you can’t argue a term setting out how much you will pay for goods or services is unfair just because you could have got the same thing cheaper elsewhere.